The Art of Emotional Validation: Understanding and Supporting the Feelings of Others

 Validating a person's emotional experience doesn’t always mean you're in agreement or have the same beliefs as the other person.
 It means, you’re acknowledging their emotional response and giving them a safe space to just feel their feelings.
 This form of empathetic communication will help you build stronger, more emotionally safe relationships.

 Implementing this communication tool at home with your child is also a great way to facilitate emotional awareness and intelligence development—a critical part of childhood development.
-Through the Smiling Mind Resilient Families Program you can begin the journey of implementing key tools at home to support your child’s emotional development.
+Through the Smiling Mind App you can begin the journey of implementing key tools at home to support your child’s emotional development.

 Smiling Mind